ushela/alx-system_engineering-devops/0x00-shell_basics/README.md

 go back to previous working directory

 #ls -l -a . .. /boot
 list hidden previous and boot

+#file /tmp/iamafile
+prints the type of the file named